Elementary Learning at Silver Oaks

 Components of Silver Oak’s Literacy Program:

-• Interactive Read Alouds (K-5th): Children practice understanding, analyzing, and evaluating texts, applying new understanding, and creating new ideas with their teachers as the teacher reads a book aloud to the class and stops at strategic points for discussion.
+• Interactive Read Alouds: All elementary children practice understanding, analyzing, and evaluating texts, applying new understanding, and creating new ideas with their teachers as the teacher reads a book aloud to the class and stops at strategic points for discussion.

-• Thematic Projects: Every month, children work on a thematic project that culminates in a performance or special experience.
-Some thematic projects that we’ve done are:
+• Thematic Projects (1st and up): Every quarter, children work on a thematic project that culminates in a performance or special experience.
+Here is a sample of a few of our annual projects:

-• Annual Poetry Party: All classes study poetry in the month of April, culminating in live performances of original poetry at an annual event.
+• Annual Poetry Party: Grades 1-8 study poetry in the month of April, culminating in live (virtual) performances of original poetry at an annual event.

 Math